firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://www.dan.me.uk/torlist/).

-The last time downloaded was found to be dated: Thu May 28 23:43:11 UTC 2015.
+The last time downloaded was found to be dated: Fri May 29 00:18:04 UTC 2015.

 The ipset `dm_tor` has **6383** entries, **6383** unique IPs.